Bunnag family: Rise of Prayurawongse

-Chao Phraya Akkaramahasaena was the primogenitor of the House of Bunnag.
+Chao Phraya Akka Maha Sena was the primogenitor of the House of Bunnag.
 He sent his sons, including Dit and Tat, into the palace as the royal pages of Phutthayotfa Chulalok to gain an entrance into Siamese bureaucracy.
 Dit quickly rose to higher official ranks as Phutthaloetla Naphalai favored the nobles from the Bunnag family and Dit's maternal family, the Bangchang.
 Dit then became the minister of Kromma Tha, supervising trade and foreign affairs under King Nangklao.

 He was offered the position of Samuha Kalahom (Second Prime Minister) by the king, but Dit declined, saying that prime ministers died early.
 He then became Samuha Kalahom instead.

 During the Siamese–Vietnamese Wars, Dit led the Siamese forces to Vietnam and imposed a naval blockade on Saigon.
 The campaigns were successful, however, and the war ended in 1845.
 With the death of Bodindecha in 1849, Dit remained the only powerful noble in the court.

 Dit played a key role in the ascension of Mongkut, whether or not Nangklao intended to give the throne to his half-brother.
 The legend is that Nangklao wanted his son, Prince Annop, to succeed him, even giving Annop the bracelet passed down from his grandfather Phutthayotfa Chulalok.
 However, Dit switched the bracelet for a forged one, so the genuine one was not passed to Prince Annop.
 Dit lobbied for Mongkut, a monk of 27 years, to succeed the throne.

 In 1851, when Mongkut had succeeded the throne, he made Dit Somdet Chao Phraya Borom Maha Prayurawongse and regent in the kingdom.
 Prayurawongse's brother, That, became Somdet Chao Phraya Borom Maha Pichaiyat and regent in Bangkok.
 The Somdet Chao Phraya title was the highest noble title, rivaling royalty.
 The first to hold the title, Maha Kshatriyaseuk, had become the first monarch of Chakri dynasty.

 Mongkut gave much of his power to the regents he appointed.
 Prayurawongse was also competent in trade and foreign affairs and crucial to negotiating the Bowring Treaty.